Money Inventory

 The Sex Inventory is the only "conduct" inventory in the Big Book's Step 4 directions.
 It is followed by the creation of a sex ideal.

-However, the process can be used for other conduct, e.g. money, work, food etc..
+However, the inventory-to-ideal process can be used for other conduct, e.g. money, work, food etc..

-The following text in purple is pages 68-69 of the Big Book revoiced to address money followed by the creation of a financial ideal.
-Wording that varies from the original text is in italics.
-You might revoice it very differently!
+As an example, the following text in purple is pages 68-69 of the Big Book, re-voiced to address money, followed by the creation of a financial ideal.
+Wording that varies from the original text is in italics and bold.
+You might re-voice it very differently!

 Now about money.
 Most of us needed an overhauling there.
 But above all we tried to be sensible on this question.